randlabs/walgo-vault/README.md

 * Minimum Withdrawal: 1000 micro Algos
 * Mint & Burn Fee: if it is changed, only future mint operations are impacted
 * Attackers can prevent an account to open a Vault if they know the account address on advance.
 Users should not reveal publicly their accounts that they are going to use to open a Vault.
+* ClearState: calling clearState generate a permanent lost of the algos deposited in the Vault.

 ## Application Calls